RLoris/lib-ng-openaudio/README.md

 ### Synced and Simple lyrics support
 ![Demo setup](./assets/openaudio3.PNG)
 ### Try it out
-Clone this repo and run `ng serve` for a dev server.
+Try it out here: [DEMO](https://rloris.github.io/lib-ng-openaudio/) or clone this repo and run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 You can then test the openaudio library demo.

 # License